 In the following, we will exploit heavily the ergodicity results for stochastic delay equations established in \cite{HMS11}.
 To this end, we work under the following assumptions.
 Here and in the sequel, we denote by $\|x\|=\sup_{t\in[-r,0]}|x(t)|$ for $x\in C([-r,0];\mathbb{R}^n)$, and by $|M|^2=\mathrm{Tr}[MM^*]$ for any matrix $M$.

-\begin{aspt} Assume (a) there exists $g^{-1}:C([-r,0];\mathbb{R}^n)\to \mathbb{R}^{m\times n}$ with $\|g^{-1}\|_\infty<\infty$ and $g(x)g^{-1}(x)=\mathrm{Id}_n$ for all $x$; (b) $f$ is continuous and bounded on bounded subsets of $C([-r,0];\mathbb{R}^n)$; (c) for all $x,y$, we have $2\langle f(x)-f(y),x(0)-y(0)\rangle^+ +|g(x)-g(y)|^2+|h(x)-h(y)|^2\le L\|x-y\|^2$. \end{aspt}
+\begin{aspt} Assume (a) there exists $g^{-1}\dvtx C([-r,0];\mathbb{R}^n)\to \mathbb{R}^{m\times n}$ with $\|g^{-1}\|_\infty<\infty$ and $g(x)g^{-1}(x)=\mathrm{Id}_n$ for all $x$; (b) $f$ is continuous and bounded on bounded subsets of $C([-r,0];\mathbb{R}^n)$; (c) for all $x,y$, we have $2\langle f(x)-f(y),x(0)-y(0)\rangle^+ +|g(x)-g(y)|^2+|h(x)-h(y)|^2\le L\|x-y\|^2$. \end{aspt}

-Under this assumption, the equation for $(x(t))_{t\ge 0}$ possesses a unique strong solution for any initial condition $(x(t))_{t\in[-r,0]}$ such that $(x_t)_{t\ge 0}$ is a $C([-r,0];\mathbb{R}^n)$-valued strong Markov process \cite{HMS11}.
-Thus the pair $(x_t,y_t)$ is evidently a nondegenerate Markov additive process in $C([-r,0];\mathbb{R}^n)\times\mathbb{R}^d$.
+Under this assumption, the equation for $(x(t))_{t\ge0}$ possesses a unique strong solution for any initial condition $(x(t))_{t\in[-r,0]}$ such that $(x_t)_{t\ge0}$ is a $C([-r,0];\mathbb{R}^n)$-valued strong Markov process \cite{HMS11}.
+Thus, the pair $(x_t,y_t)$ is evidently a nondegenerate Markov additive process in $C([-r,0];\mathbb{R}^n)\times\mathbb{R}^d$.

 The previous assumption does not ensure the existence of an invariant probability.
-Rather than imposing explicit sufficient conditions (see, for example, \cite{ESV10,DZ96}), it will suffice simply to assume that such a probability exists.
+Rather than imposing explicit sufficient conditions (see, e.g., \cite{ESV10,DZ96}), it will suffice simply to assume that such a probability exists.

-\begin{aspt} $(x_t)_{t\ge 0}$ admits an invariant probability $\lambda$. \end{aspt}
+\begin{aspt} $(x_t)_{t\ge0}$ admits an invariant probability $\lambda$. \end{aspt}

-To establish stability of the filter, we will apply Theorem \ref{thm:contwfstab}.
+To establish stability of the filter, we will apply Theorem~\ref{thmm:contwfstab}.
 To construct an asymptotic coupling, the key result that we will use is the following.